 NOTE: WITHDRAWN EFFECTIVE AUGUST 14, 2003

-All Insurers Licensed to Write Automobile Insurance In New York State
+All Insurers Licensed to Write Private Passenger Automobile Insurance In New York State

-STATUTORY REFERENCES: Article 23 and Section 3425 of the Insurance Law
+STATUTORY REFERENCES: Sections 2349 and 3425 of the Insurance Law

-Please acknowledge receipt of this letter, and address any questions or problems concerning this subject, to Alan Goren, Associate Insurance Examiner, Property Bureau, at the above address.
-Mr. Goren's phone number is (212) 480-5598.
+Please acknowledge receipt of this letter, and address any questions or problems concerning this subject, to Alan Goren, Associate Insurance Examiner, Property Bureau, at the above address, by e-mail at [email protected], or at 212-480-5598.

 Assistant Deputy Superintendent